 5.1 RBPInper framework

 RBPInper is an R tool that flexibly integrates the activities of an RNA binding protein (RBP) from multiple experimental strategies (e.g. RNA-IP, eCLIP and knock-down RNA-Seq).
 It takes two inputs: a) a matrix of P-values with genes in rows and dataset evidence in columns, and b) a matrix of dataset information with ID in rows and annotations in columns (at least experimental strategy and the cell type).
-To integrate multiple sources of evidence, a combined P-value is computed for each gene using a twostep meta-analysis approach, resulting in a robust RBP-mRNA interaction gene list.
+To integrate multiple sources of evidence, a combined P-value is computed for each gene using a two-step meta-analysis approach, resulting in a robust RBP-mRNA interaction gene list.
 First, the cell type-specific gene list is computed by merging all P-values of a given gene for each cell type into a combined P-value using the a correction method (Cinar and Viechtbauer, 2022; Goeman and Solari, 2014).
 The assumption behind this approach is that P-values for the same cell type for the same RBP is correlated across the experimental strategies, thus, dependent.
 Second, the global gene list is computed by combining all cell type-specific gene P-values using the Fisher’s combined probability test that accounts for the independence across the different cell types (Fisher, 1970).
 The integrated gene list of Bonferroni P-values (cell type-specific) or Fisher P-values (global) are then individually corrected (using BH method) for multiple testing and filtered using a standard threshold (adjusted P < 0.05 default).
 Note, we set missing values such as the absence of a peak to P-value =1.

 We also include optional arguments in the function call to specify whether the P-values should be integrated with alternative methods (i.e., cell type-specific: Bonferroni (default) or Harmonic mean (Wilson, 2019) and global: Fisher (default) or Binomial (Wilkinson, 1951)).
 Furthermore, two outputs are provided; 1) global gene list, the default using all P-values, and 2) cell type-specific gene list, which is derived by limiting the P-values to specific cell types.
 The RBPInper R package can be obtained through GitHub (https://github.com/AneneLab/ RBPInper).